mikependon/RepoDB.NET/_posts/2020-05-30-empowering-mysql-db-access.md

 }
 ```

-To execute a query while expecting a result of `DbDataReader`, then use the [ExecuteReader](http://repodb.net/operation/executereader) method.
+To execute a query while expecting a result of `DbDataReader`, use the [ExecuteReader](http://repodb.net/operation/executereader) method.

 ```csharp
 using (var connection = new MySqlConnection(ConnectionString))